alpdias/instagram-bot/README.md

  </br>

 <strong>Notes:</strong>

+* The execution time of the 'comments' function will vary between 6 to 7 minutes, due to the instagram policy on the same functions that are executed repeatedly, the other functions are executed according to the 'delay' entry;

+* When executing the function to see 'stories', if the first item is a 'live' it will not be executed and will present an error (working on that part);

 * The time breaks given within the code will vary according to your internet connection, also observe the instagram policy on likes and comments by hour and day, pay attention to this so that there are no errors and to keep your account without locks;